aplteam/link/docs/Setup.md

      ∇
 ```

-We can now launch out development environment using `dyalog CONFIGFILE=linkdemo/devt.cfg`, or on some platforms right-clicking on this file and selecting Run.
+We can now launch out development environment using `dyalog CONFIGFILE=linkdemo/devt.cfg`, or on some platforms right-clicking on this file and selecting "Run".

 ### Development vs Runtime